ryoofalmalki/Button_led_control_system_task1/README.md

 ## 📸 Images Included

+All the following visuals with detailed explanations are provided in the attached PDF file:
+Task1_ryof.pdf

+It includes:
 - Full circuit layout
 - Individual views showing each button-to-LED connection
 - Arduino IDE screenshots showing the full working code